These lemon and black pepper chickpeas are the perfect lunch - they're incredibly tasty, full of goodness, and take just minutes to make!

 Quick and easy lunch

 I sometimes get in a bit of a rut with lunches - it can be boring to eat the same sandwiches over and over again.
-These lemon and black pepper chickpeas are such a great way to break the monotony!
+These lemony chickpeas are such a great way to break the monotony!

 They take just minutes to prepare, so even if you're not very well organised (who, me?), you can whip them up at a moment's notice.